rtang03/helm-charts/README.md

 - see [fabric-es](https://rtang03.github.com/fabric-es)

+**IMPORTANT NOTE: for any single change, increment the Chart version.**

 ## Supported Charts

 Below charts are usable, and deployment tested.
 We do not support automated helm test.